Amolbhullar/Amol-Bhullar-Capstone/README.md

 4. Machine Learning:

 Train a machine learning model using the preprocessed data from Dataset 2.
-By vectorizing the ingredient lists using CountVectorizer, and then training a Naive Bayes classifier to make predictions on the test set.
+By vectorizing the ingredient lists using CountVectorizer, and then training a Naive Bayes classifier, Logistic Regression, Decision Tree and distilbert-base-uncased Model to make predictions on the test set.

 5. Model Evaluation: